Coming Up (all times EST):

 An Orientation to the AAMC and CFAS (PDF)

 CFAS Rep Bulletin: A newsletter sent every other month for and about CFAS.
 Contents include updates on planning for future meetings, rep profiles, academic society profiles, and information about key advocacy issues.
-Read the latest issue.
+Read the latest edition.
 View an archive of past editions of the CFAS Rep Bulletin.

 CFAS Knowledge Sharing Techniques (PDF): A resource that describes how CFAS reps can share information about CFAS with their home institutions, along with other ways to be an effective CFAS rep.